On the Commutative Algebra of Categories: Categorified commutative algebra

 \begin{example} If $\mathcal{C}^{\oplus,\otimes}$ is a commutative semiring $\infty$-category, and $\mathcal{D}\subseteq\mathcal{C}$ is a full subcategory whose objects are closed (up to equivalence) under $\oplus$ and $\otimes$, then $\mathcal{D}^{\oplus,\otimes}$ is a commutative semiring $\infty$-category as well.

-For example, the category Fin of finite sets is a commutative semiring $\infty$-category, as is $\text{Fin}_G$ (finite $G$-sets, for a finite group $G$), as well as the full subcategory of Sp consisting of finite wedges of the sphere spectrum -- we will see (remark \ref{BurnRem}) that this last object is the Burnside $\infty$-category. \end{example}
+For example, the category Fin of finite sets is a commutative semiring $\infty$-category, as is $\text{Fin}_G$ (finite $G$-sets, for a finite group $G$), as well as the full subcategory of Sp consisting of finite wedges of the sphere spectrum -- this last object is the Burnside $\infty$-category (Example \ref{BurnSub}). \end{example}